truenas/documentation/content/SCALECLIReference/System/CLIGeneral.md

 Incorrect UI configuration can result in lost web UI or even API connectivity!
 To avoid problems, specify a `rollback_timeout` in seconds.
 If a [`checkin`](#checkin-command) is not called before the `rollback_timeout` expires, the UI server automatically restarts and pending updates are reverted to previous settings.

+Note: The automatic rollback only reverts UI settings.
+It does not affect localization properties, such as `language` or `timezone`.
 {{< /hint >}}

 {{< expand "Update Properties" "v" >}}